tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * Part-of-Speech (POS) tagging is intuitive.
 Each word in a sentence is designated a grammatical part of speech, such as noun, verb, or adjective.
 POS tagging categorizes each word in a sentence by its grammatical role in the sentence.

-* For example, in the following slide, we have the sentence `Jose made a book collector happy the other day`.
-POS tagging will tokenize the sentence and add a `label` next to each token, such as `noun`, `verb`, or `adverb` in this example.
+* For example, in the following slide we have the sentence: `Jose made a book collector happy the other day`.
+POS tagging tokenizes the sentence and adds a `label` next to each token, such as `noun`, `verb`, or `adverb`, for this example.

   ![pos-tagging-slides-example](Images/pos-tagging-slides-example.png)

 * Dependency parsing follows POS tagging.
 In grammar, a dependency is a notion that words are connected to each other by directed links.
-For example, adjectives describe nouns, and adverbs describe verbs, nouns can be the subject or object of verbs, and so forth.
+For example, adjectives describe nouns, adverbs describe verbs, nouns can be the subject or object of verbs, and so forth.

-* Each sentence is made of not just the words that it contains but also the relationships that are implicit between them.
+* Each sentence is made of not only the words that it contains, but also the relationships that are implicit between them.
 A dependency parser is an NLP tool that tries to make these relationships explicit.

-* For example, in the slide, you can note that in the sentence's fragment `a book collector`, the noun `book` has a relationship with `collector` and modifies its meaning and semantics.
+* For example, in the slide, you can note that in the sentence's fragment `a book collector`, the noun `book` has a relationship with `collector`, and modifies its meaning and semantics.

   ![dependency-parsing-slides-example](Images/dependency-parsing-slides-example.png)